runtimeverification/rv-monitor/README.md

 of the execution of `hashCode`, and `beforemodify` and `aftermodify` represent the start and end of all the modification methods on `ArrayList`.
-The property is defined using a CFG, which allows us to pair the start and the end events of the execution of +hashCode+ or of modification methods.
+The property is defined using a CFG, which allows us to pair the start and the end events of the execution of `hashCode` or of modification methods.
 While the execution of `hashCode` is in progress (event `afterhashcode` has not been encountered), the execution of any modification methods is not allowed (event `beforemodify` is not allowed).